tscpp/knuckles/CONTRIBUTING.md

 ### Javascript Runtime

 Our packages are designed to work with [NodeJS](https://nodejs.org/).
 During development, [Bun](https://bun.sh/) is used, which is a fast JavaScript runtime that's (almost) fully NodeJS backwards compatible.
-Bun provides a great development toolchain and nativly supports TypeScript.
+Bun provides a great development toolkit and nativly supports TypeScript.

 ### Build System